davidmokken/Project/README.md

 *External components*
 - D3-tip
+- Mapping

 *Related Visualizations*
 -
 *Hardest part*
 - Linking the data map, in my case the Netherlands, to different pages for the provinces.
+- Creating a format will be essential.
+If I correctly format the page, it will be much easier to link all the different data to the different pages